University of California, Berkeley

 Faculty Mentor: Professor Darieck Scott, African American Studies

-Miari Stephens is a Junior at Smith College where she majors in Afro-American Studies and Latin American & Latino Studies.
-She is a Mellon Mays Undergraduate Fellow researching Afrolatinidad in the Hispanic Caribbean as it manifests in public policy on the three islands.
-Miari will look at the ways in which the different political environments of Puerto Rico, Cuba and the Dominican Republic have distinct yet comparable perceptions of blackness.
+Miari Stephens is a Junior at Smith College, where she majors in Afro-American Studies and Latin American & Latino Studies.
+She is a Mellon Mays Undergraduate Fellow researching Afrolatinidad and public policy in the Hispanic Caribbean.
+This summer, Miari will look at the ways in which the different political environments of Puerto Rico, Cuba and the Dominican Republic define blackness.

 Research Project: “Working Out the Kinks: Black Hair Symbolism in Cuba”